Application Process – Independent Interventional Radiology Residency

 The department does not regard gender, religion, or racial background as relevant factors when considering applicants for residency positions.

-For more information about the Department of Diagnostic Radiology and Nuclear Medicine, or to contact one of our radiologists, call the University Physicians Consultation and Referral Service at 1-800-492-5538 (patients) or 1-800-373-4111 (physicians).
+For more information about the Department of Diagnostic Radiology and Nuclear Medicine, or to contact one of our radiologists, please call the University Physicians Consultation and Referral Service at 1-800-492-5538 (patients) or 1-800-373-4111 (physicians).